Academic Integrity: Home

 Act in an ethical manner in all your academic endeavors

-Includes, but is not limited to, plagiarism, cheating in exams or assignments, impersonation in exams, collusion, theft of another student’s work, sabotage of another student’s learning/assessment, paying a third party for assignments, downloading whole assignments (or parts of assignments) from the Internet (including file-sharing sites), falsification of data, misrepresentation of records, and fraudulent research and publishing practices (Bretag, 2018).
+Academic dishonesty encompasses a variety of issues including plagiarism, cheating on exams or assignments, impersonation in exams, collusion, theft of another student’s work, sabotage of another student’s learning/assessment, paying a third party for assignments, downloading whole assignments (or parts of assignments) from the Internet (including file-sharing sites), falsification of data, misrepresentation of records, and fraudulent research and publishing practices.

 Fabrication or Falsifying:

-Fabrication involves inventing or counterfeiting information, i.e., creating results not obtained in a study or laboratory experiment.
-Falsification, on the other hand, involves deliberately altering or changing results to suit one’s needs in an experiment or other academic exercise.
+Fabrication involves inventing or counterfeiting information.
+Falsification, involves deliberately altering or changing results to suit one’s needs in an experiment or other academic exercise.

-Collusion is the unauthorized collaboration on assessable work (written, oral or practical) with other people.
+Collusion is the unauthorized collaboration on work (written, oral, or practical) that should be done individually.